ypid/seafile-wiki/Upgrade-seafile-server-with-MySQL-or-PostgreSQL.md

 1. upgrade from 1.1.0 to 1.2.0;
 2. upgrade from 1.2.0 to 1.3.0.

-Just run the upgrade scripts in sequence.
-(You don't need to download server package 1.2.0)

 ## Minor upgrade (like from 1.5.0 to 1.5.1)

 Minor upgrade is like an upgrade from 1.5.0 to 1.5.1.

 Here is our dir strutcutre